-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: MathType.
+Note: You are currently viewing documentation for Moodle 3.2.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: MathType.

 What is MathType?

 MathType is a software application created by Design Science, that allows the creation of mathematical notation for word processors (Microsoft Word, Apple Pages, OpenOffice, Google Docs), web pages, desktop publishing, and presentations (PowerPoint, Keynote), as well as for TeX, LaTeX, and MathML documents.

 MathType works with Moodle to create equations for your course.
 You can use MathType's built-in Moodle: TeX filter translator to add mathematical notation directly into Moodle Assignment, Chat, Feedback, Forum, Glossary, Lesson, Quiz, and Wiki modules.
 Note that you can also add MathType equations to Moodle modules as GIF images.
 Refer to MathType Help for guidance with images.

 If you have MathType equations in existing documents or presentations and you'd like to use these in a Moodle course, or if you want to create a new equation to use in Moodle, follow these steps.
 This will work in the Moodle modules mentioned above.
 There are more detailed instructions for Quiz and Chat modules later in this article; instructions for other modules are similar, and the steps in this section should be all you need.

 - Open the equation in MathType, or create it if it doesn't already exist.

 - In MathType's Preferences menu, choose Cut and Copy Preferences.

 - From the Equation for application or website group, choose the Moodle: TeX filter translator and click OK.
 You don't need to perform this step for every equation.
 Once you choose the appropriate translator, future equations will be processed using this translator until you choose a different one.